-I have a passion for flowering floral and leaf designs featured strongly on the ceiling moulds, carvings, tiles and masonry of many of our English country houses with their idyllic designed gardens.
+I have a passion for floral and leaf designs featured strongly in the architecture of many of our English country houses.
+These houses often have idyllic designed gardens.
 I frequently visit many of them, taking with me my camera and sketchbook documenting them in quick little drawings to be referred back to at a later date.

 I represent these drawings in machine stitch, outlining them in deep rich threads through layers of organza fabrics to create a wide range of innovative 3-dimensional floral structures, fashion accessories, curtains and hangings.